 How big are camera obscuras?

-They can be as small as a portable box, or as large as a room-sized chamber.
+They can be as small as a portable box or as large as a room-sized chamber.

 Why is the projection upside down?

-Light travels in a straight line, the image of the sky travels through the pinhole from above, and down to the bottom.
+Light travels in a straight line.
+The image of the sky travels through the pinhole from above and down to the bottom.
 The ground plain travels from the bottom through the pinhole and up to the top of the room.

 Is this a static image?

-Depending on location you may see cars driving by, people walking, clouds floating, birds flying.
-In pairs of two youth can go outside and perform a silhouette puppet show upside down for the youth still inside the camera obscura.
+Depending on location, you may see cars driving by, people walking, clouds floating, birds flying.
+In pairs of two, youth can go outside and perform a silhouette puppet show upside down for the youth still inside the camera obscura.

 Is this a photograph or a video?

 This is a theoretical question.
-Listen and direct conversation allow creative thinking.
+Listen and direct conversation, allowing creative thinking.
 Camera obscuras are still primary light.
-The light has not been captured by electrical charge (digital photography and video) or by chemical reaction via film or light sensitive chemicals.
+The light has not been captured by electrical charge (digital photography and video) or by chemical reaction via film or light-sensitive chemicals.

-Does anyone have a bedroom at home that they could build on of these in?
+Does anyone have a bedroom at home that they could build one of these in?

 Many bedrooms are great for this as they usually only have one or a few windows.
-In small rooms there is no need for the sheet as the light will project directly onto the walls and ceiling.
+In small rooms, there is no need for the sheet as the light will project directly onto the walls and ceiling.

 Can we take video or photographs of this?

 Some cameras and cell phones are able to capture the images from camera obscuras.
 This is a chance for youth to take pictures and share what they are learning and experiencing with others.
-With DSLR cameras on a tripod the whole room can be captured with long exposures.
-Depending on both the size of the room and how dark you are able to make the space will change the length of the exposure.
+With DSLR cameras on a tripod, the whole room can be captured with long exposures.
+Depending on both the size of the room and how dark you are able to make it, the space will change the length of the exposure.
 This activity may take some trial and error and is easier with older youth.

 Invite others to see what the youth have made!

-At the end of the workshop depending on time invite parents or community members to experience the camera obscura before taking it down.
+At the end of the workshop, depending on time, invite parents or community members to experience the camera obscura before taking it down.

 Apply: Where else could a camera obscura be built?